theoberk25/class-02-html-practice/README.md

 ## Instructions

-Use this as a practice repo to simply add some content to the `index.html` page.
+Use this as a practice repo to simply add and then structure some content to the `index.html` page.

-- Copy the content from `content.txt` and paste it into the `<body>` section of index.html
+- Copy the content from `content.txt` and paste it into the `<body>` section of `index.html`
 - Add structure, markup, the content:
   - add a main heading `<h1>`
   - add 2 paragraphs  `<p>`